sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/11-operating-system.md

 A layer of (systems) software that manages the hardware resources.
 Also provides a friendly interface to the users by hiding the complexity of the hardware.
 Acts as a virtual machine to application software.
-Microsoft Windows, Linux, and Mac OS are a few examples.

 OS provides common interfaces of the hardware to software regardless of the specific features of its underlying hardware.
 Thus, the program needed only to